IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

         yield random.gauss(0.0, 1.0)
 ~~~~~~

 The `Topology.source()` function takes as input a zero-argument callable object, such as a function or an instance of a callable class, that returns an iterable of tuples.
 In this example, the input to `source` is the `readings()` function.
 The `source` function calls the `readings()` function, which returns a generator object.
-The `source` function gets the iterator from the generator object and repeatedly calls the `next()` function on the iterator to get the next tuple, which returns a new random temperature reading each time.
+The `source` function gets the iterator from the generator object and repeatedly calls the `next()` function on the iterator, which retrieves new random temperature reading on each invocation

 In this example, data is obtained by calling the `random.gauss()` function.
 However, you can use a live data source instead of the `random.gauss()` function.